nmhkahn/Blend-game/README.md

 # Blend

-Mobile game with cocos2d-x engine.
-It was personal project for 2015-1 Game-Interaction-Design Course at Ajou Univ.
+Mobile game with cocos2d-x engine.<br>
+It was personal project for *2015-1 Game-Interaction-Design* Course at Ajou Univ.